Ram Singh Patel: Personal life and education

 Ram Singh Patel is the son of Bal Kumar Patel, former Lok Sabha MP from Mirzapur.
 Ram Patel is the nephew of Shiv Kumar Patel (Dadua) who died on 22 July 2007 in a police encounter.

-He attended Feroze Gandhi College where obtained an MA degree.
-He also studied at Narvadeshwar Law College, Lucknow and received an LLB.
+He attended Feroze Gandhi College where he obtained a Master of Arts degree.
+He also studied at Narvadeshwar Law College, Lucknow and received a Bachelor of Laws degree.